 Miguel Cervantes had adventures equal, and higher by far, of his hero Don Quixote de la Mancha.
 He was sailor and tax collector.
 He escaped from Spain to avoid cutting his right hand to which he had been convicted of injuring a young man.
 He went to jail for peculiar.
 He was accused of killing a man, but was acquitted of the charge.

-Miguel challenged a certain Antonio de Segura duel for a dispute over a woman.
+Miguel challenged a certain Antonio de Segura to a duel for a dispute over a woman.
 The young de Segura was seriously injured during the duel.
-That is why Miguel was prosecuted.
-A warrant was issued on his behalf.
-Some historians believe that Cervantes was the victim of a case of homonymy with the true duelant.
-In 1570 Miguel was forced to flee quickly to avoid the cut of the right hand to which he had been sentenced.
-He moved to Rome, following Cardinal Giulio Acquaviva d’Aragona, a noble Neapolitan, who had gone to Madrid for Pope Pius V. He was acquainted with Ludovico Ariosto‘s poem in Rome.
+Miguel was prosecuted for this reason.
+A order of arrest was issued with his name.
+Some historians believe that Cervantes was the victim of a case of homonymy with the real duelist.
+In 1570 Miguel was forced to flee quickly to avoid the cut of his right hand to which he had been sentenced.
+He moved to Rome, following Cardinal Giulio Acquaviva d’Aragona, a noble Neapolitan, who had gone to Madrid as ambassador of Pope Pius V. He visited many Italian cities following Cardinal Acquaviva.
+He got a chance to read Ludovico Ariosto‘s poem in the library of the Cardinal in Rome.

 The knightly style of Ariosto had a great influence on the works of Cervantes.
-He visited many Italian cities following Cardinal Acquaviva.
 He left the task of secretary of the Cardinal and came to Naples where he enlisted in the company led by Diego de Urbina, who was at the service of the famous Spanish leader Miguel de Moncada.
-When the fleet of the “Holy League” formed against the Turkish fleet spinning across the Mediterranean, Miguel Cervantes embarked as a soldier on the Spanish-Neapolitan galley “La Marquisa“, commanded by Juan de Machado.
-On October 7, 1571, during the famous battle of Lepanto, the galley on which Miguel was embarked was destined to the retrograde and reserve.
-Cervantes was feverish that day and had been released from the battle, but still wanted to go upstairs to fight.
+When the fleet of the “Holy League” formed against the Turkish fleet which lorded it in the Mediterranean, Miguel Cervantes embarked as a soldier on the Spanish-Neapolitan galley “La Marquisa“, commanded by Juan de Machado.
+On October 7, 1571, during the famous battle of Lepanto, the galley, on which Miguel was embarked, was destined to the retrograde and reserve.
+Cervantes was feverish that day and he had been released from the battle, but still he wanted to go upstairs to fight.

-Wanting to return the sum his mother had spent for his and his brother’s redemption, he went to Portugal at the court of Philip II, who commissioned him to carry out some official missions in Oran, for his knowledge of the place.
-After serving, he returned to Madrid where he managed to get a public assignment.
-He became the lover in Madrid of a married woman, Ana Villafranca de Riojas, from whom in 1584 he had a daughter called Isabel de Saavedra.
-In those years Cervantes wrote his poem La Galatea.
+Wishing to return the sum his mother had spent for his liberation and his brother, he went to Portugal at the court of Philip II, who commissioned him to carry out some official missions in Oran, for his knowledge of the place.
+After he completed the task, he returned to Madrid where he managed to get a public assignment.
+He became the lover of a married woman, Ana Villafranca de Riojas, from whom he had a daughter called Isabel de Saavedra in 1584.
+In those years Cervantes wrote his poem “La Galatea”.
 Galatea appears inspired by the pastoral poems of Ludovico Ariosto, whose works Cervantes had the opportunity to read in the library of Cardinal Giulio Acquaviva.
-Left the lover, Miguel married Catilina de Salazar Palacios, a twenty-year-old woman.
+Miguel married Catilina de Salazar Palacios, a twenty-year-old woman, when left his mistress.
 Marriage was not particularly happy.
 The two did not have children.
-Miguel began his travels to Extremadura, places he later described in his masterpiece Don Quixote.
+Miguel began his travels to Extremadura, places he later described in his masterpiece “Don Quixote”.
 After two years left his wife Ana.

 He was appointed commissioner of the “Invincible Army” and with this assignment he traveled through Andalusia.
 His job was to provide supplies for the Spanish fleet.
 Due to some foodstuffs required in the agricultural estate owned by the Seville Church, he received an excommunication from the bishop of that city.
-Then he had the public charge of tax collector.
+Then he had the public task of tax collector.
 His job was to go to the houses and claim the payment of taxes.
 In 1597 he was accused of having seized sums of money belonging to the tax collector.
-For this offense he was sentenced to jail.
-In the jail he began to set up his most famous work: Don Quixote de La Mancha.
+He was sentenced to jail for this charge.
+He began to conceive of his most famous work, “Don Quixote de La Mancha” in the jail.

-In 1605 he was protagonist of another crime beat episode.
+In 1605 he was protagonist of another criminal episode.
 One morning, Sir Gaspar de Ezpeleta was found dead outside the door of Cervantes’ home.
 The writer was accused of the crime.
 The suspicions of the investigators were that in that house there was prostitution and, for some reason, Sir Gaspar had been assassinated.
 Miguel Cervantes was cleared of the charges.

-Benedetto Croce, in his article “The Imaginary Trip by Miguel de Cervantes in Naples” recalls that in his poem “La Galatea” Cervantes used the name of Nisida, the islet that is at the end of Posillipo.
-He cross also notes that in the “Don Quixote” Cervantes quoted Naples as “the richest and most vicious city in the entire world universe”.
-In the work “El licenciado Vidriera”, Cervantes described Naples as “a city that appears to all those who have known it, the best in Europe, and even all over the world.”
+Benedetto Croce highlights in his article “The Imaginary Trip by Miguel de Cervantes in Naples” that Cervantes used the name of Nisida, the islet that is at the end of Posillipo, in his poem “La Gelatea”.
+Croce also notes that in the “Don Quixote” Cervantes quoted Naples as “the richest and most vicious city in the entire world universe”.
+Cervantes described Naples as “a city that appears to all those who have known it, the best in Europe, and even all over the world” in the work “El licensiado Vidriera”.

-The memory of his only son, Promontory, he had by the beautiful Neapolitan Silena, who soon betrayed him for another man, bound him forever to Naples.
+The memory of his only son, Promontorio, he had by the beautiful Neapolitan Silena, who soon betrayed him for another man, bound him forever to Naples.
 In 1608, now an old man, he tried to return to Naples to meet his son for the last time.
-By failing to organize the trip, he transformed its into an ideal journey, that made with his poem “The journey to the Parnassus“, where he described with words filled with sweet memories the city where he had spent his best years and where he remembered the son “of a young age but already a great soldier”.
+By failing to organize the trip, he transformed its into an ideal journey, that made with his poem “journey to Parnassus“, where he described the city where he had spent his best years with phrases filled with sweet memories and where he remembered the son “of a young age but already a great soldier”.

 El Quijote de Carlos III, Benedetto Croce, cvc.cervantes.es/actcult/quijote_carlos/croce.htm